The 8 Best Telematics Companies in 2025

 No driver messaging feature

-From $15.99 per month, per vehicle (representative price for five year contract)
+From $15.99 /vehicle/month (representative price for 5 year contract)

-Why we like RAM for fleet telematics
+Why we like RAM Tracking for fleet telematics

 RAM is our top recommendation for a telematics system that improves driver safety.
-With a centralized Driver App, you’ll be able to see summaries of essential driver information, including assigned vehicle, locations visited, and driving time, anytime, from anywhere.
+With a centralized Driver App, you’ll be able to see summaries of essential driver information, including assigned vehicle, locations visited and driving time, anytime, from anywhere.

-In terms of behavior management, you’ll receive alerts on accidents, speeding, harsh braking, and acceleration, which can be compiled into reports.
+In terms of behavior management, you’ll receive alerts on accidents, speeding, harsh braking and acceleration, which can be compiled into reports.
 You can encourage and reward safer driving practices with a points and leaderboard system.

 It’s also one of the more affordable solutions on our list.
-Although RAM offers custom pricing, like most telematics providers, the example quotes we received show that you can get a software and dashcam bundle for around $15.99 per vehicle, per month, much less than Samsara or Verizon.
+Although RAM offers custom pricing, like most telematics providers, the example quotes we received show that you can get a software and dash cam bundle for around $15.99 per vehicle, per month — much less than Samsara or Verizon.

 Apart from being affordable, RAM also helps you manage overall fleet costs, including fuel, with financial reporting that you can integrate with your timesheet reports to effectively track travel and on-site expenses.
 It includes approximate fuel cost expectations and driver travel time expenditure